NESCent/hip_hack_howto/manuscript.md

 The next major activity is an open brain-storming session aimed at exploring and refining the overall scope of the hackathon, and clarifying any aspect of the broad objectives that might be unclear.
 This part of the event is typically not focused on technical discussions, unless these are necessary for the refinement and clarification of the scope.

-The brainstorming session is generally followed by a series of technical presentations, called “boot camps”, where key technologies or concepts important to the overall planned scope of the project are introduced.
+The brainstorming session is generally followed by a series of technical presentations, called “bootcamps”, where key technologies or concepts important to the overall planned scope of the project are introduced.
 The bootcamps are often identified as part of the pre-engagement activities (*e.g.*, through polls of participants) or are the result of the brain-storming sessions (*e.g.*, they will select which bootcamps will be offered out of an initial set developed before the event).
 These presentations may be from the leadership team, or may be from participants with particular expertise (arranged in advance).
 (Note: the timing of the bootcamps can vary quite a bit: sometimes they are before pitches, sometimes afterwards, sometimes they are optional sessions run simultaneously with work projects on other days.
 Which scenario works best depends a lot on the nature of the presentations and who will most benefit from them).
+The need for boot camps may also arise *during* the hackathon itself, motivated by specific needs that have been raised by one or more projects.

 Following the open brainstorming and the bootcamps (and usually with a break or meal in between), is an opportunity for individuals to make specific pitches about the project(s) they would like to pursue.
 Each individual who wants to make a pitch is given a minute or two to briefly explain their idea.
 Generally, each pitch is assigned a space in the meeting room where brief discussion and assembly will occur.
 Each pitch typically articulates:
 * The expected goals and deliverables